-Clients must use the same key that the Wireless G Router or access point uses.
-For instance, if the key is "Smith Family Network Key" in the Wireless G Router or access point, the clients must also use that same key.
+Clients must use the same key that the Wireless G Plus Router uses.
+For instance, if the key is "Smith Family Network Key" in the Wireless G Plus Router, the clients must also use that same key.

-- Double-click the "Signal Indicator" icon to bring up the "Wireless Network Utility" screen.
-The "Advanced" button will allow you to view and configure more options of your client card.
-The "Advanced" button will allow you to view and configure more options of your client card. - 2.
-Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
+- 1. Double-click the "Signal Indicator" icon to bring up the "Wireless Network Utility" screen.
+The "Advanced" button will allow you to view and configure more options of your client card. - Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
 This Utility will allow you to manage all the advanced features of the Belkin client card. - 3.
 Under the "Wireless Network Properties" tab, select a network name from the "Available Networks" list and click the "Properties" button. - 4.
 Under "Network Authentication", select "WPA-PSK (no server)". - 5.
 Type your WPA key in the "Network key" box.

 Important: WPA-PSK is a combination of numbers and letters from A-Z and 0-9.
 For WPA-PSK, you can enter eight to 63 characters.
-This network key needs to match the key you assign to your Wireless G Router or access point.
+This network key needs to match the key you assign to your Wireless G Plus Router.